 Implementing Updated GST Regulations

 Taxpayers must fill out Form GSTREG-14 within 15 days to apply for registration amendment.
 This updates the information provided during initial registration.
-There are two registration amendment categories:
+Furthermore, there are two registration amendment categories:

-1. Non-Core Fields: Automatically updated without tax officer approval.
-Includes business name, address, partners, directors, etc.
+- Non-Core Fields: These are automatically updated without requiring tax officer approval.
+For instance, this category includes changes to the business name, address, partners, directors, and similar details.

-2. Core Fields: Require tax officer approval to modify major registration details like business activity, promoter’s name, type of taxpayer, etc.
+- Core Fields: This requires tax officer approval to modify major registration details, such as business activity, promoter’s name, type of taxpayer, etc.

 There are certain exceptions about GST registrations.
-Apart from these, approval must be granted on all aspects of every GST registration application field.
+Additionally, authorities must approve all aspects of each field in the GST registration application.

 Deletion or addition of Stakeholders